JuliaDebug/Cthulhu.jl/TypedSyntax/README.md

 - red indicates non-concrete types
 - yellow indicates a "small union" of concrete types.
 These usually pose no issues, unless there are too many combinations of such unions.

+Printing with color can be suppressed with the keyword argument `iswarn=false`.

 ## Caveats